balaji-srinivasan-santhanam/pcm/README.md

 ### Calculate MPS of a module

-For this portion of the analysis, the file `icamp.R` holds all the function definitions, so please 'source' it.
+For this portion of the analysis, the file `pcm.R` holds all the function definitions, so please 'source' it.
 Alternatively, you could also copy paste the function definitions into your R session.

 ```{r}
 source('pcm.R') ### ensure path is OK.